Caliu-Data/comboi/README.md

 ## 🚀 Key Features

-- **Bronze Landing**: Incremental extracts from Azure SQL Database and PostgreSQL using DuckDB, persisted as Parquet in Azure Data Lake Storage (ADLS) with checkpointing to avoid full reloads
+- **Bronze Landing**: Incremental extracts from Azure SQL Database, PostgreSQL, and SAP Business One using DuckDB, persisted as Parquet in Azure Data Lake Storage (ADLS) with checkpointing to avoid full reloads
 - **Silver Refinement**: Data cleansing using **Data Contracts** with quality checks and Splink-based deduplication, materialized back to ADLS
 - **Gold Metrics**: Aggregations and business-ready metrics generated in DuckDB and delivered to ADLS
 - **Contract-Driven SQL**: DuckDB SQL transformations automatically generated from data contracts